kubeflow/blog/_posts/2023-07-26-kubeflow-user-survey-2023.md

 In April 2023, the Kubeflow user survey opened, gathering community feedback.
 The survey aimed to comprehend the adoption of Kubeflow and collect input on the benefits, gaps, and requirements for machine learning use cases.

-The survey consisted 21 questions, including multiple-choice and freeform formats.
+The survey consisted of 21 questions, including multiple-choice and freeform formats.
 It ran from April 11th to May 26th and received 90 responses.
 The 2023 survey yielded more targeted and actionable freeform answers, which provided further insights into users’ requirements and potential enhancements for Kubeflow.
 Furthermore, we received a significant amount of positive feedback regarding the factors that contribute to the success of Kubeflow and its community.
 One survey